-- P1 09-1957 to 11-1991 (P1a) and 06-1993 to 12-1993 (P1b): no assimilation of altimeter wave height data, - P2 12-1991 to 05-1993: assimilation of faulty ERS-1 FDP (Fast Delivery Product) wave height data, - P3 01-1994 to 05-1996: assimilation of good but uncalibrated ERS-1 FDP wave height data, and - P4 06-1996 onwards: assimilation of ERS-2 FDP wave height data.
+- $\mathbf{P1}$ 09-1957 to 11-1991 (P1a) and 06-1993 to 12-1993 (P1b): no assimilation of altimeter wave height data, - P2 12-1991 to 05-1993: assimilation of faulty ERS-1 FDP (Fast Delivery Product) wave height data, - P3 01-1994 to 05-1996: assimilation of good but uncalibrated ERS-1 FDP wave height data, and - P4 06-1996 onwards: assimilation of ERS-2 FDP wave height data.

-Figure 2 shows the timeseries of the globally averaged monthly mean $H_s$ from ERA-40.
-This quantity has no physical interpretation but serves to give a synthesized picture of the data.
+Figure 2 shows the timeseries of the globally averaged monthly mean H_s from ERA-40.
+There is no physical interpretation of this global average nor are there climatological values indicating the range of values such an average should take.
+It is presented here to give a synthesized picture of the data.
 The four periods identified above are clearly visible.
 This is especially true for period P2.
 The faulty data that were assimilated have a density function with two peaks.
 One of them is sharp and located around 2 m (Bauer and Staabs 1998) and corresponds to a systematic overestimation of wave heights around that value.
 Period P4 can also be easily identified: it starts with a positive trend and then levels off.